CarelessInternet/NodeBot/README.md

 env variables:
 - token (discord bot token)
+- clientID
+- guildID (for sensitive information commands)
+- ownerID (to restrict those commands to the owner of the bot)
 - spotifyClientID
 - spotifyClientSecret
 - memerToken (for memer command, from the memer-api module)